-Brasilia is a fairly easy city to get around.
-When you have grasped the layout of the place and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
+Brasilia is a pretty simple place to get around, once you have your bearings and understand the layout with the help of some local landmarks you will be able to get round with ease.
 You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you wish to traverse greater distances across Brasilia there are some other alternatives to get around.
-There is a good, reliable bus network where passes can be bought to cover you for multiple journeys.
-There is also the alternative to use Brasilia Taxis, where the driver can offer up local knowledge.
-Whichever way you plan to explore Brasilia make sure you see as much of the city as your can.
+If you want to cover more ground in Brasilia there are a few more options.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Hire Car at Brasilia Airport, there is also the option to use Brasilia Taxis, but be aware of heavy traffic at busy times.
+Whichever way you plan to explore Brasilia ensure you see as much of it as you can.

-If you plan to stay in Brasilia for a period longer than one day you will be looking for a place to sleep.
-Brasilia offers a broad range of places to stay these consist of hotels at the high end of the star range to lower end hotels, bed and breakfasts and hostels.
-If you are travelling on business ensure the hotel you decide to select has suitable facilities and is in the right area for your meetings as the traffic in Brasilia can result in problems at certain times of the day.
-If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
+If you wish to stay in Brasilia for a period longer than one day you will be looking for a place to sleep.
+Brasilia offers a broad range of facilities to sleep these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
+If you are travelling on business ensure that the hotel you pick has the business facilites that suit your needs, check the area location is good as traffic in Brasilia may result in problems at certain times.
+If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Brasilia also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
-If you do not have a huge accommodation budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
-Whatever accommodation type you select in Brasilia try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.
+If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
+Whichever type of accommodation you select in Brasilia ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.

 1. Melia Brasil 21